Nadine (song): Composition

-After his December 1959 arrest under the Mann Act, Berry eventually served a one-and-a-half-year prison term, from February 1962 to October 1963.
+After his December 1959 arrest under the Mann Act, Berry eventually served a one-and-a-half-year prison term, from February 1962 to October 1963, for transporting a girl, age 14, across state lines.
 He had not released a single since "Come On" in October 1961.

 "Nadine" was recorded at a November 1963 session at the Chess studio in Chicago, his first after his release from prison.
 Another song from that session, "You Never Can Tell," would also be released as a single.

 The composition resembles Berry's first hit, "Maybellene," similarly featuring lyrics about pursuing a girl, though in "Nadine" the pursuit is not by car but on foot and by taxi.
 As Berry told Melody Maker, "I took 'Maybellene' and from it got 'Nadine.'"

 As William Ruhlmann of Allmusic writes, the lyrics are distinguished by an "unusual use of similes," such as: She moves around like a wayward summer breeze; Moving through the traffic like a mounted cavalier; and I was campaign shouting like a Southern diplomat.